 Any SingleCare bonus savings, including the $3 signup bonus, may only be used once.

-Prazosin belongs to a class of medications called alpha-blockers and is used to treat hypertension (high blood pressure).
-This drug may be used alone or together with hypertension medications.
-Minipress is the brand-name version of this generic drug.
-The approximate retail price of Prazosin is usually around $41.05 for 30, 1mg capsules.
-Use a SingleCare Prazosin coupon to reduce your cost for Prazosin down to $9.99 for 30, 1mg capsules.
-SingleCare coupons are completely free and can be found online and on the mobile app for most prescription drugs.
+Prazosin belongs to a class of medications called alpha blockers and is primarily used to treat hypertension (high blood pressure).
+This drug may be used alone or together with other hypertension medications.
+The retail price of Prazosin is usually around $40.22 for 30, 1mg capsules.
+Use a SingleCare Prazosin coupon to reduce your cost for Prazosin down to $6.01 for 30, 1mg capsules.

 Our price history metrics are calculated from aggregate prescription data that we receive from all participating pharmacies.
 This chart updates daily to show new price fluctuations.
 If a data point is missing from the chart, it is because we do not have enough data to produce a reliable figure.